kartonfarkas/api_docs/source/suite/emails/update_email_source.rst

      - Comments
    * - filterId, contactlistId
      - int
-     - At least one property must be sent and must not be 0 (zero).
-If both are sent, only one must be different from 0 (zero)
+     - Recipient source of the email.
+At least one property must be sent and must not be 0 (zero).
+If both are sent, only one must be different from 0 (zero).
+     -
+   * - email_id
+     - int
+     - the ID of the email
      -

 JSON Payload Example